 This field trip takes place along WSSC’s watershed property and can include a tour of a WSSC reservoir with a description of how our reservoir system works to provide drinking water for 1/3 of our customers.
 This program includes a discussion of local fish and wildlife as well as activities focused on the importance of source water protection.
 Trips last 1 to 2 hours depending on group size.

 Join our plant operators as you dive into the process wastewater takes after it goes down the drain and before it is returned to local waterways.
-Tours are offered Tuesday through Thursday, from 9 a.m. to 1 p.m. at the Western Branch, Piscataway, and Parkway plants.
+Tours are offered Tuesday through Thursday, from 9 a.m. to 1 p.m. at the Western Branch and Parkway facilities.
 Tours of our Seneca Plant occur on Wednesdays from 7 a.m. to 1 p.m.
-Note that this is a walking tour that lasts 1.5 to 2 hours.
+Note that this is a walking tour that lasts 1.5 to 2 hours and is best for mature audiences and groups between 10 and 25 participants.
+Tours are not offered between December 1 and March 15.

 During this simulated laboratory, students create and treat wastewater providing them with a snapshot of the day in the life of a wastewater treatment plant operator.
 Students finish out the day touring the wastewater treatment plant.
 The program highlights the importance of math and science in today’s careers.
 Note that due to limited capacity this program is offered as a lottery system.